Get Started

 âš ī¸

 The default configuration uses an in-memory H2 database.
 All data is lost on restart.
-Review the Known Issues page before deploying to production.
+Set SPRING_DATASOURCE_URL to a PostgreSQL instance for persistent storage — see the Configuration Reference below.